UnexpectedMaker/esp32s3-arduino-helper/README.md

 // Convert a color wheel angle (0-255) to a 32bit rgb color static uint32_t colorWheel(uint8_t pos);

-// Set the blue LED on or off (FeatherS3 only) void setBlueLED(bool on);
+// Set the blue LED on or off
+// Only available on the FeatherS3 and FeatherS3 Neo
+void setBlueLED(bool on);

-// Toggle the blue LED (FeatherS3 only) void toggleBlueLED();
+// Toggle the blue LED
+// Only available on the FeatherS3 and FeatherS3 Neo
+void toggleBlueLED();

-// Get the battery voltage in volts float getBatteryVoltage();
+// Get the battery voltage in volts
+// On the OMGS3, this function gets the voltage from the MAX17048 otherwise, it reads it from the ADC pin.
+// Not available on the NanoS3
+float getBatteryVoltage();

-// Get the light sensor in volts (0-3.3) float getLightSensorVoltage();
+// Get the light sensor in volts (0-3.3)
+// Only available on the FeatherS3 and FeatherS3 Neo
+float getLightSensorVoltage();

-// Detect if VBUS (USB power) is present bool getVbusPresent();
+// Detect if VBUS (USB power) is present
+// Not available on the NanoS3
+bool getVbusPresent();
 ```